ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 this token SHOULD be a new access token, invalidating the previous access token.
 If the AS does not return a new `continue` response, the client instance MUST NOT make an additional continuation request.
-If a client instance does so, the AS MUST return an error.
+If a client instance does so, the AS MUST return an "invalid_continuation" error.
 \[\[ [See issue #87](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/87) \]\]

 For continuation functions that require the client instance to send a message body, the body MUST be